Scholarships & Bursaries

 King’s Scholars are members of the Canterbury Cathedral Foundation.

-There are six main classes of entrance awards to the School:
+There are seven main classes of entrance awards to the School:

 1. Academic Scholarships (King’s Scholars) and Exhibitions